toddledev/documentation/docs/15-connecting-data/06-advanced-api-features/index.md

 - **Client-side**: happen **after** the page has loaded in the browser

 ::: info
 Server-side redirects are only available on paid plans.
+Learn more on [our pricing page](https://nordcraft.com/pricing).
 :::

 You can use the `Is Server` formula to create conditional logic based on where the code is executing.
 This allows different redirect behavior on the server versus in the browser.